JonathanVSV/AGBLiDAR/README.md

 2. Library.
 Contains the bib library that is cited in the manuscript.

 3. Template.
-Contains the template for the styles used to render the word document.
+Contains the template for the styles used to render the Word document.

-4. international-journal-of-digital-earth.
-Is the file that indicates how the references should be formatted.
+4. remote-sensing.
+It is the file that indicates how the references should be formatted.

 5. Trackdown script to update files in Google Drive.
 This is a package that allows uploading an md and docx documents to drive.

 ## Data

 1. BD_Joni_lidR_24.
-AGB data used in this study.
+Contains the AGB data used in this study.